thisago/seamlesserver/readme.md

 $ nimble r # build and run, for development purposes
 ```

-The above command will compile the javascript, create `.env` if not exists,
+The above command will compile the javascript, create `.env` and `public/` in
-compile and run the server!
+`build/` if not exists, then compile and run the server!

 But if you want to compile and run just the server, just run: